 To apply the function f to measures having different names (in different Datasets) is possible using the operator as, e.g.:

-ds1.obs_value + ( ds2.obsval as obs_value )
+ds1#obs_value + ( ds2#obsval as obs_value )

 A Dataset contains a set of data points.
 A data point (statistical observation) can be thought of as a row in a relational table or as a cell in a hypercube.